-For moderate events (Figure 5a), the asymmetry pattern denotes a stronger AL/PNA impact for moderate EN than for moderate LN, and a stronger positive NAO-like pattern for LN (compare Figures 2b,c).
-In the North Atlantic, the wave train structure emerging from the Caribbean might be explained in terms of a stronger Rossby wave source (RWS) response in
+For moderate events (Fig. 5a), the asymmetry pattern denotes a stronger AL/PNA impact for moderate EN than for moderate LN, as well as a stronger positive NAO-like pattern for LN (cf. Fig. 2b and c).
+In the North Atlantic, the wave train structure emerging from the Caribbean might be explained in terms of a stronger Rossby wave source (RWS) response in that area for moderate EN than for moderate LN (Fig. S1 in the Supplement) together with the asymmetric response of the transient WAF (Sect.
+6).
+Whereas in the North Pacific the asymmetry pattern is similar for strong and moderate events, in the North Atlantic the asymmetry is quite different, and for strong events (Fig. 5b) the asymmetry pattern